 ABOUT SEA and SKY

-The clarinet-piano duo Sea and Sky (François Houle & Jane Hayes have been collaborating for over 10 years to bring fascinating and unusual programs to new audiences across Canada.
+The clarinet-piano duo Sea and Sky (François Houle & Jane Hayes) has been collaborating for over 10 years to bring fascinating and unusual programs to new audiences across Canada.
 Having performed together as members of Turning Point Ensemble and Vancouver New Music Ensemble, these two outstanding musicians felt the urge to explore the clarinet and piano repertoire to uncover rarely heard gems, regardless of era, genre, and style.
-Their unique repertoire ranges from the classics of the clarinet literature to newly commissioned works.
-The duo has presented concerts throughout BC, as well as featured performances at BC Scene (National Arts Centre), Capacoa Conference and BC Touring Showcases.
-An important Canada Council commission for a new work for clarinet, piano and electroacoustic by Montreal-based composer Paul Dolden led to François and Jane calling on composer friends to write works for the duo.
-This has culminated in the recording and release of their “Sassicaia” CD this March in Pyatt Hall.
-At the same time, the duo recorded another CD of works bound together by the Latin hallmarks of infectious rhythm and exquisite melody.
+The duo has presented concerts throughout BC.
+An important Canada Council commission for a new work for clarinet, piano and electroacoustics by Montreal-based composer Paul Dolden led to François and Jane calling on composer friends to write works for the duo.
+This culminated in the recording and release of their “Sassicaia” CD in March 2014.
+At the same time, the duo recorded “Zarabandeo” featuring works bound together by the Latin hallmarks of infectious rhythm and exquisite melody.
 The accolades have already rolled in for these recordings with reviews citing “the excellence of the musicianship”, their “interpretive prowess” and “Sea and Sky’s willingness to experiment”.
 “Sassicaia” was nominated for a 2014 West Coast Music Award for best new classical recording and best new classical composition (Owen Underhill).